 Ever since I was an awkward teenager, I knew I wanted to write.
 From the time I bought my first issue of Seventeen magazine I was hooked.
 I loved reading the embarrassing stories, the D.I.Y. fashion ideas, and essays from girls going through the same things I was.

 I soon discovered Vogue, but only looked at the high-fashion photo spreads.
 I started making my own magazines, spending lunch hours in the library and after-school on my bed, perfecting the cut-and-paste creations.

 Then I found Nylon.
 Geared toward my age group but 'edgier,' with stories on up-and-coming Indie bands and travel essays on obscure destinations.

-An online magazine aimed as an outlet for like-minded women to share, vent, learn, and be entertained.
+Lolita is an online magazine aimed as an outlet for like-minded women to share, vent, learn, and be entertained.